demonmovch/user-detail/README.md

-Web application gets test users info using randomuser.me API.
-It is built using React JavaScript library and Mobx.
+Web application gets test users info using randomuser.me Rest API.
+It is built using React and Mobx.

-You may use the following link to open the web application https://demonmovch.github.io/user-detail/
+You may use the following link to open the web application https://demonmovch.github.io/user-detail/build/